gamesrc-ver-recreation/audiolib/notes-restoration.md

 just by one register access and garbage data inserted by Watcom 10.0b.
 - Duke Nukem 3D: Atomic Edition 1.4-1.5 i.e., ASS 1.1.
 Except for
 the aforementioned garbage data, this one should perfectly match.
+- Blood 0.91-1.21 i.e., ASS 1.12.
+Except for
+the aforementioned garbage data, this one should perfectly match.

 The originally released AUDIO.MAK file was used as a base, albeit with minor influences from AUDIO2.MAK (as available with the released ROTT sources).